peter88213/yw-reporter/docs/usage.md

 - launch the program by double-clicking on the program/link icon, or
 - launch the program by dragging a yWriter project file and dropping it on the program/link icon.

 The report generator processes .yw5, .yw6 and .yw7 project files.
-If no yWriter project is specified by dragging and dropping on the program icon, the last selected project is preset.
+If no yWriter project is specified by dragging and dropping on the program icon, the latest project selected is preset.
 You can change it with **Select File**.

 The report options are set by ticking checkboxes.
-On program startup, the last selected options are preset.
+On program startup, the latest options selected are preset.

 When the yWriter project is selected and the options are set, you can launch the report generator with **Create report**.
 A HTML report file is created in the yWriter project folder, and a web browser window opens to show it.
 If a report file already exists, you will be asked before it is overwritten.